beckerfelipee/KikoMine/README.md

-# 🛠️ KikoMine — Discord Bot to Manage Exaroton Servers
+# 🛠️ Discord Bot to Manage Exaroton Servers

 KikoMine is a Discord bot developed in Python that allows you to manage Minecraft servers hosted on the [Exaroton](https://exaroton.com/) platform directly from Discord.
 It offers commands to start, stop, restart the server, and adjust the allocated RAM.